 In 1922-23 six Australorp hens laid 1,857 eggs, averaging 309.5 eggs per bird over a 365 day period.

 Regular egg laying contests were held all over Australia and the following year a hen laid 347 eggs in 365 days.
 The current record stands as 364 eggs in 365 days – an amazing achievement, especially when you consider this was done without extra lighting for the hens.

-The poultry industry soon became interested in the Australorp because of its’ prolific egg laying ability – it was a breed they didn’t have to coerce into laying.
+The poultry industry soon became interested in them because of their prolific egg laying ability – it was a breed they didn’t have to coerce into laying.

 The interest waned in the 1930-1940s as the Australorp was crossed with the white Leghorn creating the Austra White, an even more productive hen.

 The Australorp went into a decline which has been reversed over the last few years.
 It is listed as a recovering breed.
-The Australorp remains a top layer to this day and is well suited for the smaller backyard environment.
+They remain a top layer to this day and are well suited for the smaller backyard environment.